Traditional Ecological Knowledge

 The terms ‘Traditional Ecological Knowledge (TEK),’ ‘traditional knowledge,’ and ‘indigenous knowledge’ are often used interchangeably.
 Defined in many ways, they reflect concepts that have no singular, universal description.
 Traditional knowledge can be expressed in various ways but most often is transmitted interpersonally by individuals entrusted with its care through languages, stories, songs.

-Despite these differing approaches to ecological knowledge and how it is gathered, both TEK and SEK play a critical role in GLIFWC’s work protecting treaty resources in the Ceded Territories.
-In GLIFWC’s Climate Change Program, we strive to integrate each knowledge form in a way that is both complementary to and supportive of the other.
+Both TEK and ‘scientific ecological knowledge (SEK) play a critical role in GLIFWC’s work protecting treaty resources in the Ceded Territories.
+In the Climate Change Program, we strive to integrate each knowledge form in a way that is complementary and supportive of the other.
 Both systems of knowledge provide the foundation for our work in assessing climate change impacts in the Ceded Territories and how GLIFWC can best adapt to them.